 Cats that have been in shelters, or are strays often have ear mites.
 Once infected, cats often develop an allergy to the mites, causing the extreme itchiness.
 Often, the ear canals will have a secretion that looks very similar to coffee grounds.

 The treatment is quite easy.
 For adults cats and those over 3 months old, a prescription medication called Revolution applied every four weeks clears the problem.
-The mites are easily transmitted between cats, so in multi-cat households, all cats must be treated.
+Mites are easily transmitted between cats, so in multi-cat households, all cats must be treated.

 Regardless of the cause of itchy ears for your cat, don’t use cotton swabs in an attempt to clean his ears.
 The swabs can damage cat’s ears if inserted too far into the ear canal.